srapper142/srapper142/README.md

 ### Hi there 👋

+🌱 I’m currently learning ... this is my persoonal gh for learning about blockchain smart contracts, solidity, exploring NFTs, etc.

+🔭 I’m currently working on ... product security, cloud security, and product management, smart contract programming, solidity, blockchains, NFTs,

+🚀 I invest in ... equities, options, real estate, cryptocurrencies, and other asset classes

+📫 How to reach me: create an issue or disscus here in GH, or here twitter.com/srapper142

 <!--
 **srapper142/srapper142** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.